A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Implications and Applications

+\textbf{Broader transportation implications.} Beyond its analytical contributions, the Hybrid OVD model offers a physically grounded framework for evaluating stability and driver-comfort constraints in transportation operations.
+Bounded acceleration and realistic convergence behavior are directly relevant to energy use, environmental impact, and automated-vehicle control algorithms.
+As a result, the model can support the development of safer and smoother traffic-management strategies, making it useful not only for theoretical studies but also for planning and operational analysis in modern transportation systems.

-In summary, the Hybrid OVD model provides a bridge between behavioral and physical approaches to car-following.
-By enriching the classical OVM with a drag-based saturation mechanism, it achieves a balance of interpretability, tractability, and realism, making it a promising candidate for both theoretical analysis and applied traffic engineering~\cite{Wilson2011}.
+Overall, the Hybrid OVD model provides a bridge between behavioral and physical approaches to car-following.
+By enriching the classical OVM with a simple drag-based saturation mechanism, it combines interpretability, analytical tractability, and physical realism, yielding a versatile tool for both theoretical study and numerical exploration.